Superman (1978 film series character): Superman Returns (2006)

 Following several unsuccessful attempts to reboot the franchise, Bryan Singer, who was said to be a childhood fan of Richard Donner's film, was approached by Warner Bros to direct a new Superman film.
 He accepted, abandoning two films already in pre-production, X-Men: The Last Stand (which, coincidentally, would come to be directed by Ratner) and a remake of Logan's Run.
 The film acts as a soft reboot of the franchise and uses the events of Superman and, to less of a degree, Superman II as a backstory, while directly not referencing the events of Superman III and Superman IV: The Quest for Peace.
 Singer's story tells of Superman's return to Earth following a five-year search for survivors of Krypton.
 He discovers that in his absence Lois Lane has given birth to a son and become engaged.
 Singer chose to follow Donner's lead by casting relatively unknown Brandon Routh as Superman, who resembled Christopher Reeve somewhat, and more high-profile actors in supporting roles, such as Kevin Spacey as Lex Luthor.
 Singer brought his entire crew from X2 to work on the film.
 Via digitally-enhanced archive footage, the late Marlon Brando appeared in the film as Jor-El.
 Superman Returns received generally positive reviews and grossed approximately $391 million worldwide.

 Arrowverse

 Routh later reprised his role as Superman in the 2019 Arrowverse crossover "Crisis on Infinite Earths".
 During the crossover, Superman references his son Jason.

 Superman '78

 A comic continuation titled Superman '78 was submitted to DC Comics and was released in 2021.
 The run was inspired by DC's recent comic run Batman '66, which was a continuation of the 1966 television series and by Batman '89, a continuation of the Tim Burton continuity.
-The comic acts as a direct sequel to Superman II, ignoring other Superman films and his Arrowverse portrayal.
+The comic acts as a direct sequel to Superman II, taking place before Superman III and ignoring both Superman Returns and his Arrowverse portrayal.